zdravkov/kendo-docs/api/wrappers/jsp/grid.md

 ### kendo:grid-columns

 The configuration of the grid columns.
-Set to array of JavaScript objects or strings.
-A JavaScript object is interpreted as column configuration.
-A string is interpreted as the field to which the column is bound to.
+An array of JavaScript objects or strings.
+A JavaScript objects are interpreted as column configurations.
+Strings are interpreted as the field to which the column is bound.
 The grid will create a column for every item of the array.

 More documentation is available at [kendo:grid-columns](grid/columns).